-- Over sea – Either on a cruise liner or taking a ferry.
+- By sea – Either on a cruise liner or taking a ferry.
 The most popular ferry route comes in from Pozzallo in Sicily (Italy)

 Where to stay in Malta really depends on what type of traveller you are and what you plan on doing during your visit.
-Whatever your plans are, traveling to different parts of the island doesn’t take long at all, especially if you decide to rent a car.
+Whatever your plans are, travelling to different parts of the island doesn’t take long at all, especially if you decide to hire a car.
 Public transport can be a little trickier, however, so it’s still worth choosing your location carefully.

 The only mode of public transport are buses, which will take you to even the remotest parts of the islands but will take significantly longer to get you from A to B than when you drive yourself.
 Nevertheless, despite a rocky reform in recent years, public transport is reasonably reliable, comfortable and reasonably priced.